About colorectal cancer

 What are the symptoms of colorectal cancer?

-Change in bowel habits, such as increased or decreased frequency, or a change in the stool (bowel movement) itself
+Changes in bowel habits, such as constipation or diarrhea, or a change in the stool itself

 Rectal bleeding